OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 This method of defining URL schemes is commonly used for [deep linking](https://developer.android.com/training/app-links/ "Handling Android App Links") and [App links](https://developer.android.com/training/app-links/verify-site-associations "Verify Android App Links"), both being a widespread and convenient way to launch a native mobile app via a link.
 It is important to understand that these features can be programmed by a developer in a way that increases the application attack surface.

- Consider the following slightly contrived examples of deep linking:
+ Consider the following example of deep linking:

 ```default
 sms://compose/to=your.boss@company.com&message=I%20QUIT!&sendImmediately=true